top of page

 Seim, J. (2020).
 Bandage, sort, and hustle: Ambulance crews on the front lines of urban suffering.
 Univ of California Press.

 Swidler, A. (2013).
 Talk of love: How culture matters.
-University of Chicago Press.
+Chicago: University of Chicago Press.

 Turco, C. (2016).
 The Conversational Firm: Rethinking Bureaucracy in the Age of Social Media.
 Columbia University Press.

 Vertesi, J. (2020).
 Shaping science: Organizations, decisions, and culture on NASA’s teams.
-University of Chicago Press.
+Chicago: University of Chicago Press.

 Weeks, J. (2004).
 Unpopular culture: The ritual of complaint in a British bank.
 Chicago: University of Chicago Press.